 - Statement of benefits from the Social Security Administration

 - Illinois voter's registration card

 - Property tax bill

-* The above is the definition of an Illinois resident as it applies to the following ISAC-administered gift assistance programs for which current-year funding has been appropriated.
+* The above is the definition of an Illinois resident as it applies to the following ISAC-administered gift assistance programs.
 (Programs not listed below may have different residency requirements and, whenever that is the case, the requirements will be outlined within that program's area in the Types of Financial Aid section of this website.)

 - Illinois Special Education Teacher Tuition Waiver (SETTW) Program

 - Minority Teachers of Illinois (MTI) Scholarship Program